 - # (whatever is of interest).
 A hashtag is a way of sorting/filtering.
 For example, search using the #job and you can find all the Tweets that contain the hashtag and the word job.

 - Watch or join in on Twitter Chats focused on your industry.
-(Here is an ongoing list of Twitter Chats and their information: http://bit.ly/ChatSched) 333 were listed this morning.
-There are transcripts of Twitter chats listed here to, so if you miss the chat, you can see what was talked about (and follow cool people)
+(Here is an ongoing list of Twitter Chats and their information) and follow some of the cool people participating on the chat.

 There are other tools available to help make list building easier: @formulist is one